schmittpaul/teaching/EE449_Spring2024/index.md

 - 70% for work submitted up to 2 days late;
 - 50% for work submitted up to 7 days late;
 - 0% for work submitted more than 7 days late.

+## Policies
+All work you do in this class must be *your own*.
+Talking with each other is perfectly fine, copying/pasting code or answers from the Internet is not acceptable, and will be handled harshly.
+Use of LLMs such as ChatGPT to craft answers is not accepted in this course - the point is to see whether you understand the topic.